WellingtonEspindula/INF01175-NEANDERpp/README.md

 # INF01175-NEANDER
 Neander implementation in VHDL for Digital Systems' 2nd assignment.
-NEANDER is a hypothetical and didactic processor architecture, created by Professor Raul Weber, based in one accumulator.
+NEANDER is an one accumulator hypothetical processor architecture created by Professor Raul Weber.